okbob/pspg/README.md

 not to work for same cases.
 You can specify the application by specify number (1,2,3,4) to `--clipboard-app` option.

+Formats make a difference! pspg copies records in CSV format by default, which uses comma separators and **trims initial and trailing whitespace**.
+Use "formatted text" to copy query output exactly, or choose one of the other available options.

 ## Status line description